GeoMind: An Agentic Workflow for Lithology Classification with Reasoned Tool Invocation: Sample Efficiency and Convergence

-In this section, we provide a theoretical and empirical analysis of the efficiency advantages of MA-GRPO compared to standard GRPO.
-We analyze efficiency from two perspectives: sample efficiency and theoretical memory complexity.
+\section{Sample Efficiency and Convergence}

-\subsection{Sample Efficiency and Convergence}
+In this section, we provide a theoretical and empirical analysis of the efficiency advantages of MAPO compared with standard GRPO.

-Standard Reinforcement Learning on agentic workflows faces a severe credit assignment problem.
-In standard GRPO, the policy $\pi_\theta$ receives a reward signal $R$ only after the entire trajectory $\tau = (o_1, \dots, o_L)$ is completed.
-The gradient estimator typically takes the form $\nabla J \propto \sum_{t} \nabla \log \pi(o_t) \cdot (R - b)$.
-Because $R$ depends on the interactions of multiple downstream modules, it acts as a noisy proxy for the quality of early actions (e.g., the Planner's decision).
-This noise increases the variance of the gradient estimator, necessitating a larger number of training steps to converge.
+Standard reinforcement learning on agentic workflows faces a severe credit-assignment problem.
+In standard GRPO, the policy $\pi_\theta$ receives a reward signal $R$ only after the entire trajectory $\tau=(o_1,\dots,o_L)$ is completed.
+The gradient estimator typically takes the form $\nabla J \propto \sum_t \nabla \log \pi(o_t)\cdot(R-b)$.
+Because $R$ depends on the interactions of multiple downstream modules, it acts as a coarse and noisy proxy for the quality of early actions, such as the Planner's decision.
+Successful intermediate decisions may be weakened by a later error, while an ineffective decision may receive positive credit when another module recovers the trajectory.
+This ambiguity increases interference among module updates and requires more samples to discover consistently effective behaviors.

-MA-GRPO addresses this by introducing dense, process-level supervision.
+MAPO addresses this by introducing dense, process-level supervision.
 The global optimization objective is decomposed into a set of module-local objectives:

-where the advantage $A_m^{(g)}$ uses a local reward $r_m$ specific to module $m$.
-By tightening the causal link between an action $o_m$ and its reward $r_m$, MA-GRPO significantly reduces gradient variance.
+where $\widetilde{A}_m^{(g)}$ is derived from the local reward $r_m$ specific to module $m$.
+This formulation preserves the functional structure of the workflow during optimization: the Trend Narrator is rewarded for capturing depth-wise patterns, the Reasoning module for integrating heterogeneous evidence, and the Reflector for resolving conflicts and correcting unreliable predictions.
+Each module therefore receives a learning signal that directly reflects the behavior it is responsible for improving during policy optimization.